fyodorio/fyodorio-is-gridsome/content/posts/about-the-shed-dweller.md

 * Slack and Jira killer (which eventually committed suicide)
 * And many other decent citizens of the software world along with weird outcasts and heathens

-Currently, I focus my craft of full-stack web development with focus on UI/UX and smooth BE/FE interactions.
+Currently, I practice my craft of full-stack web development with focus on UI/UX and smooth BE/FE interactions.

 I love to: